Jesus in the Bible

 to which Jesus replied, thou hypocrite, who is there among you that scruples to untie his ox or his ass, and lead him from the stall to water on the sabbath-day?

-Then Jesus asked, "What is the kingdom of God like?
-And what shall I compare it to?
+So Jesus said: "What is the Kingdom of God like? and to what can I liken it?

 And again Jesus said: "To what can I liken the Kingdom of God?

-Then Jesus went through [various] towns and villages, teaching as He traveled on to Jerusalem.
+Jesus went through towns and villages, teaching as he went, and making his way towards Jerusalem.

 "Master," some one asked, "are there but few in the path of Salvation?"
 And Jesus answered: